ludwig-ai/ludwig/mkdocs/docs/user_guide.md

   -mrp MODEL_RESUME_PATH, --model_resume_path MODEL_RESUME_PATH
                         path of a the model directory to resume training of -ssp SKIP_SAVE_PROGRESS_WEIGHTS, --skip_save_progress SKIP_SAVE_PROGRESS_WEIGHTS
-                        doesn't save weights after each epoch.
+                        disables saving weights after each epoch.
 By default Ludwig saves weights after each epoch for enabling resuming of training, but if the model is really big that can be time consuming and will use twice as much